 Another advantage is that NJIT is able to negotiate very favorable software licensing for all NJIT students.
 Every NJIT student is provided access to a software bundle free of charge, which includes the most frequently-used Microsoft products, virus protection, programming, design, and other tools.
 The retail value of this bundle alone is in excess of $2,000, but is provided at no additional cost to all NJIT students.

-Complete information on the NJIT computer requirement will be mailed and/or posted on the web for all students who accept an offer of admission.
+Complete information on the NJIT computer requirement will be posted on the web for all students who accept an offer of admission.
 Please note that since the cost of a computer is an educational expense, it can be included in your calculation for financial aid eligibility.

 * Freshmen and transfer students entering the College of Architecture and Design are required to purchase a specific desktop model and keep it in the Design Studio (Students are assigned a personal desk with lockable storage space.
 Studio access is available 24 hours per day).